 All surgical (and some non-surgical) cosmetic procedures require a recovery period.
 During this time, many normal activities including work and exercise will be off limits.
 Before undergoing plastic surgery, ask yourself if you can take enough time off work and your normal routine.
 Allotting yourself enough time to heal is critical for a safe and smooth recovery.

-If you feel ready to move forward with plastic surgery, the next step is to meet with a board-certified plastic surgeon, like Dr. Barach.
-To schedule an appointment with Dr. Barach, please call (518) 346-3125 today.
+If you feel ready to move forward with plastic surgery, the next step is to meet with a board-certified plastic surgeon, like Dr. Kayastha.
+To schedule an appointment with Dr. Kayastha, please call (518) 346-3125 today.